Joaquimmnetto/ipy-storage/README.md

 It works with the pre-packaged (c)python3 ```pickle```, but I highly reccomend installing ```dill```, as it offers a much wider object type support (including functions).
 IPy-storage will use ```dill``` as the default serialization protocol if it is installed.

 ### Instructions
-Just %load the storage.py file.
+Just ```%load``` the storage.py file.
 It is recommended to include the file in the ipython initialization to avoid doing this for every new interpreter instance.
+I know that this is somewhat annoying and I'm researching for better ways to install ipython magics.

 ## Usage